Supplementary Materials for Teaching About Repair

 Cost — Free

-Access — Palo Alto Repair Café (3:28 min)
+Access — Palo Alto Repair Café video (3:28 min)

-Access — Berkeley Repair Café (1:54 min)
+Access — Berkeley Repair Café video (1:54 min)

-Access — Fixit Clinic (3:23 min)
+Access — Fixit Clinic video (3:23 min)

-Access — Restart Parties (4:19 min)
+Access — Restart Parties video (4:19 min)

-The essential elements of Community Repair Events are teaching and emboldening people to fix their own things, encouraging a shift in how we think about our possessions, and raising awareness around the profound impact made by extending the life of what we already have.
+The essential elements of community repair events are teaching and emboldening people to fix their own things, encouraging a shift in how we think about our possessions, and raising awareness around the profound impact made by extending the life of what we already have.

 The Essence of Repair Culture